stridecolossus/JOVE/docs/blog/part-4-models/skybox.md

 The _count_ member is the number of images in the array (or one for a single image).

-We also add a placeholder for MIP levels which will be implemented in a future chapter (for now we assume one MIP level).
+We also add a placeholder for MIP levels which will be implemented in a future chapter (for now we assume one MIP level per image).

 To create an image array we add a factory method: